 From a legal point of view, assures the lawyer who represented the residents of Homún, Lourdes Medina, “it sets a precedent for lawsuits in environmental matters for the whole country, particularly in Yucatán, and creates new possibilities in favor of citizens in other lawsuits, including those that have arisen around the Maya Train.”

 Kinchil: bees or pigs?

-Kinchil, a beekeeping town of no more than 6, 500 inhabitants to the west of Yucatán, was one of those places where the Homún decision had a special resonance, because residents have been suffering for a decade from the pollution of sewage that the Keken matrix house generates.
+Kinchil, a beekeeping town of no more than 6, 500 inhabitants in western Yucatán, was one of those places where the Homún decision had a special resonance, because residents have been suffering for a decade from the pollution of sewage that the Keken matrix house generates.
 In Kinchil, there are no cenotes at risk of losing their pristine waters, rather it’s the population of honey bees that have fled, driven away by the lagoons of sewage that the company discharges with impunity in its mountains.

-Kinchil, the historian José Koyoc Ku remembers, was the epicenter of this movement, with demands that date back to 2010 over the illegal extraction of stone material, covered up with cenotes and unauthorized clearings.
+Kinchil, the historian José Koyoc Ku remembers, was at the epicenter of this movement, with demands that date back to 2010 over the illegal extraction of stone material that covered up cenotes and unauthorized clearings.
 “The authorities always responded with negligence and poorly conducted inspections.
 That always happens every time that the peoples try to use legal instruments.”

 –And why are those peoples who resist losing their identity excited about a court ruling against a mega pig farm?

 –Because the legal principles that supported this decision after a court battle of more than three years were based on the collective rights of Maya settlements.
 That is the novelty, points out the lawyer of the Equipo Indignación (Indignation Team) that took the case of the Guardians of the Cenotes of Homún.